Nyveon/Splatour/README.md

 Check out the demo at: [maps.eri.cl](https://maps.eri.cl/)

+## Usage

 *⚠ This project is currently in Alpha, and development is on hold until March 2025.*

+1. Access the Editor at [maps.eri.cl](https://maps.eri.cl/#/editor). *(⚠ Editor requires a Chromium browser)*
+2. Create an empty folder on your computer to store your project.
+3. Click on the "Create" button in the Editor and select the folder you created.
+4. Import and edit Gaussian Splat scenes, 3D models, and web content.
+5. Save your project, and if you wish, export it as a static site.

+For more details about each step, refer to internal documentation available by clicking on the **question mark icons** in the Editor.

 ## Development